-Mornington Road Off Chorley Old Road Bolton BL1 4EU We are situated 1.5 miles north-west of Bolton town centre on bus route No 125 which runs from Bolton Interchange to Preston on Chorley Old Road (B6226) The Society's volunteers are usually working on site on Wednesdays and Sundays and interested visitors are very welcome to drop in to view the engines under static conditions.
+Mornington Road Off Chorley Old Road Bolton BL1 4EU We are situated 1.5 miles north-west of Bolton town centre on bus route No 125 which runs from Bolton Interchange to Preston on Chorley Old Road (B6226) The Society's volunteers are usually working on site on Wednesdays and Sundays and interested visitors are very welcome to drop in to view the engines when we may be able to demonstate some on electric drive.
 However, if you are coming any distance, other than on a Steam Day, it is best to check in advance.
 David Lewis 01204 846490 John Phillp 01257 265003 Further infomation is available on our website www.nmes.org